jzaefferer/video-call-linter/README.md

 **Lighting**: Samples the image, in a grid of 6 by 6, looking for overexposed sections, from sampled pixels with RGB values of 250 or higher (where RGB 255 is perfect white).

-# Improvements
+## Improvements

+These are some ideas for enhancements.

-## UI
+### UI

-- Move messages to the top of the video, with bigger font size
-- Use big icons to illustrate the text, liek arrow up when too close too the bottom
+- Use big icons to illustrate the text, like arrow up when too close too the bottom
-- Test on smartphones!

-On the intro text, give a hint to pick the camera used for calls (maybe detect if there's more than one?).
+- On the intro text, give a hint to pick the camera used for calls (maybe detect if there's more than one?).
 Also give an [option to switch the camera](https://h3manth.com/new/blog/2018/switch-cameras-getusermedia/).

-## Checks and recommendations
+### Checks and recommendations

 **Angle**: Maybe with feature detection, to calculate the angle of the face?